WHAT YOU NEED TO KNOW BEFORE DRIVING IN NAMIBIA

 .

-#No. 8.
-Always Check Your Tyres & Learn How To Change Them
+#No. 7.
+Always Check Your Tyres

 Due to the nature of Namibia;s roads, it’s obvious why the sand and rocky surfaces can cause punctures, and other pressure issues.
 For this reason it’s good practice to check your tyres on a regular basis.
 A good time is when you head to a fuel station, Sometimes you can give the pump attendant a tip to check over your tyres or alternatively check them yourself on the forecourt.